-Parents need PEP!
-Whether you are parenting a child with severe, moderate, or mild Hemophilia, or parenting a daughter with von Willebrand’s disease, PEP is for all parents and families confronting the challenges of raising a child while managing a serious, life-threatening bleeding disorder.
-Of the hundreds of parents who have had the opportunity to attend a local PEP, parents have been pleased to experience positive peer-to-peer education grounded in evidence- and strength’s-based parenting strategies, while being facilitated toward increased knowledge and nurtured and supported alongside of other parents confronting similar struggles.
-Parents routinely say that PEP has positively “changed their lives” and helped connect them to other parents as well as enhanced their relationship with professionals in their HTC.
-More than 1000 parents around the world have benefitted from participating in a local PEP program thanks primarily to grants secured through Bayer Healthcare.
+Whether you are parenting a child with severe, moderate, or mild Hemophilia, or with von Willebrand’s disease, PEP is for all parents and families confronting the challenges of raising a child with a serious, life-threatening bleeding disorder.
+Of the hundreds of parents who have had the opportunity to attend a local PEP, parents have been pleased to experience positive peer-to-peer education grounded in evidence- and strength’s-based parenting strategies, while being facilitated toward increasing their knowledge.
+While being nurtured and supported alongside other parents confronting similar struggles, parents report that PEP has positively “changed their lives” and helped connect them to other parents as well as to enhancing their relationship with professionals in their HTC.
+More than 3000 parents around the Globe have benefited from participating in a local PEP program thanks in part to grants secured through Bayer Healthcare.

 PEP’s OBJECTIVES are as follows:

 - Increase the parent’s understanding of her/his child’s bleeding disorder

 - Provide the parent with the skills necessary to effectively parent the child at the earliest age possible

 - Heighten the parent’s ability to respond objectively and consistently to bleeding episodes and behavioral issues at the same time

 - Enhance the therapeutic relationship between parent, child and treatment staff

 The BENEFITS of PEP for parents are as follows: